lsst-dm/dmtn-030/_homepage-view.rst

 - QA (validate) framework.
 - Build system.

-By organizing topics around frameworks, we have a platform to discuss their functionality for both end users (how to use the framework's features) and developers (patterns for developing in and against the framework) in a way that's not constrained by implementation details (module organization).
+By organizing topics around frameworks, we have a platform to discuss their functionality for both end users (how to use the framework's features) and developers (patterns for developing in and with the framework) in a way that's not constrained by implementation details (module organization).

-The frameworks section of the homepage lists each frameworks name, along with a descriptive subtitle.
+The frameworks section of the homepage lists each framework's name, along with a descriptive subtitle.
 Each item is a link to a corresponding :ref:`framework topic <framework-type>`.

 .. _homepage-modules: